octaviotron/zimbra/README.md

 zimbra_fs	(ocf::heartbeat:Filesystem):	Started zimbra01.domain.tld
 ```

-Now, in the second server (zimbra02) make this:
+In the second server (zimbra02):

+It is needed again to put "mail.domain.tld" in /etc/hosts, as we do in first server, after this install in the same way:

 ```
 mkdir /opt/zimbra